Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Results

 \subsection{Magnetic properties}

 Magnetization data collected as a function of temperature and magnetic field are summarized in Fig. \ref{Fig2}.
-For each set of data, the magnetic field is applied either parallel or perpendicular to the $(0, 0, 1)$ axis.
-The magnetization exhibits a strong anisotropic behavior, and at low temperature the magnetic susceptibility, $\chi$, along the c-axis is approximately two orders of magnitude weaker than its value within the ab-plane (Fig. \ref{Fig2}(b)).
+For each set of data, the magnetic field is applied either parallel or perpendicular to the $(0, 0, 1)$ axis, and the magnetization exhibits a strongly anisotropic behavior.
+At low temperature the magnetic susceptibility, $\chi$, along the $c$-axis is approximately two orders of magnitude weaker than its value within the ab-plane (Fig. \ref{Fig2}(b)).
+Just above the ordering temperature at $T=5$ K, the anisotropy reaches a value of $\chi_{c}/\chi_{ab}=197$ under a 10 mT field.
 This demonstrates a strong easy-axis anisotropy in TbV$_6$Sn$_6$, similar to a number of other Tb-based compounds \cite{PhysRevB.53.307,PhysRevB.95.134434,Chern_Yin2020_TbV6Sn6,Frontzek2006MagnetocrystallineAI}.
-The temperature-dependent magnetization reveals a magnetic transition at $T_C$ = 4.3(2) K, shown most clearly in the c-axis aligned data in \ref{Fig2}(b).
+The temperature-dependent magnetization reveals a magnetic transition at $T_C$ = 4.3(2) K, shown most clearly in the c-axis aligned data in Fig. \ref{Fig2}(b).

 Isothermal, field-dependent magnetization data collected below $T_C$ are plotted in Fig. \ref{Fig2}(d).
 Along the easy-axis direction, the moment polarizes rapidly and reaches saturation near 1 T. The value of the saturated moment along the easy axis is nearly 9 $\mu_B$, as expected for the $4f^8$ electronic configuration of Tb$^{3+}$ ions with $J=6$ and $g_{Lande}=1.5$.
-When the field is aligned along the ab-plane, the moment only weakly responds and fails to saturate by 7 T. This demonstrates that TbV$_6$Sn$_6$ is an extreme easy-axis ferromagnet in which the value of g-tensor is nearly zero perpendicular to the moment easy-axis.
-The ferromagnetic state is rather soft, and neglible hysteresis is observed upon flipping the direction of the magnetic field sweep.
+When the field is aligned along the ab-plane, the moment only weakly responds and fails to saturate up to 7 T. This demonstrates that TbV$_6$Sn$_6$ is an extreme easy-axis ferromagnet in which the value of g-tensor is nearly zero perpendicular to the moment easy-axis.
+The ferromagnetic state is rather soft, and the coercivity is $\approx0.015$ T.

-Apart from $T_C$, an additional broad magnetic anomaly appears in the temperature-dependent magnetization data near 60 K. The inset of Fig.\ref{Fig2}(a) illustrates this broad feature in $\chi$, which appears only when the magnetic field is oriented within the ab-plane.
-This broad feature is consistent with the presence of a low-lying crystal field of the split $J=9/2$ ground state multiplet.
+Apart from $T_C$, an additional broad magnetic anomaly appears in the temperature-dependent magnetization data near 60 K. The inset of Fig. \ref{Fig2}(a) illustrates this broad feature in $\chi$, which appears only when the magnetic field is oriented within the ab-plane.
+This broad feature is consistent with the presence of a low-lying crystal field of the split $J=6$ ground state multiplet.
 Upon heating, thermal occupation of the first excited state drives an excitonic mixture of a multiplet with greater easy-plane character, and, above this temperature, the susceptibility becomes increasingly isotropic.